lonelyenvoy/python-memoization/README.md

 ## Why choose this library?

-Perhaps you know about [```functools.lru_cache```](https://docs.python.org/3/library/functools.html#functools.lru_cache) in Python 3, and you may be wondering why I am reinventing the wheel.
+Perhaps you know about [```functools.lru_cache```](https://docs.python.org/3/library/functools.html#functools.lru_cache) in Python 3, and you may be wondering why we are reinventing the wheel.

 Well, actually not.
 This lib is based on ```functools```.
 Please find below the comparison with ```lru_cache```.